diffConv: Analyzing Irregular Point Clouds with an Irregular View: Experiments

+\paragraph{ModelNet40 with resplits for assessing robustness. } In addition to benchmarking on the official split, we also performed repeated experiments on resampled dataset splits, to obtain an evaluation that is robust to over-fitting to any specific data split.
+Here, we selected parameters in a more traditional fashion with the help of an independent validation set.
+To this end, we randomly re-split the dataset into 8,617/1,847/1,847 point clouds for training/validation/testing, respectively, and picked the model with the best validation performance for evaluation on the test.
+This was repeated 10 times, reporting the mean and standard deviation of the corresponding performance measures.
+The baseline models were trained with settings from their paper.

-On the more robust resampled data splits, we compare our model performance with PointNet, DGCNN, and CurveNet, where the latter has the highest performance on the official split.
-According to \cref{tab:resplit}, our method outperforms all the other models in both overall and class-mean accuracy, showing a better generalization capability on the resampled data splits than other methods.
-Moreover, our model has the smallest standard deviation in overall accuracy, which indicates a more stable performance.
+We compare our model performance with PointNet, DGCNN, and CurveNet, where the latter has the highest performance on the official split.
+According to Table~\ref{tab:resplit}, our method outperforms all the other models in both overall and class-mean accuracy, showing a better generalization capability on the resampled data splits than other methods.
+Moreover, our model has the smallest standard deviation in both OA and MA, indicating a more stable performance.
 This supports our hypothesis that diffConv's irregular view gives discriminative local features.